city-services

 Disputes will be handled as follows:

-1. The person disputing their Bylaw Offence Notice (disputant) will be asked to complete a Bylaw Notice Dispute Form with your reasons for dispute.
+1. The person disputing their Bylaw Offence Notice (disputant) will be asked to complete a Bylaw Notice Dispute Form with the reasons for dispute.
 The Bylaw Notice Dispute Form will be utilized by the Screening Officer, in conjunction with evidence provided by Bylaw Enforcement, to review issuance of the Bylaw Offence Notice and uphold or revoke it as appropriate.

 2. If the Screening Officer upholds the Bylaw Offence Notice, the disputant can choose to pay it, or have it forwarded to an adjudicator.
 If the disputant chooses the adjudication process, they will be notified of what to do to present their case, and informed that they can do so in writing, by phone, or in person.